Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Flatten `Union`s before detecting duplicate entries.
 This will make `Union`s more user-friendly, especially when type aliases in deep transient imports are being used, which might lead to unexpected duplicate entries in `Union`s.

-Optionally a compiler step can be added to detected duplicate (unresolved) names in a single level of a `Union`, which can signify that the user made a mistake.
+Optionally a compiler step can be added to detect duplication of unresolved names in a single level of a `Union`, which might point to the user having made a mistake.

 ## Finding 34 - Unions can contain classes with same CONSTR_ID if their fields are also the same